Toro Rosso STR2: 2008 season

 The STR2Bs of Vettel and Bourdais failed to finish the 2008 Australian Grand Prix.
 Bourdais scored points, however, as he was classified in seventh position, albeit that while he did not finish the race he had completed 90% of the race distance.
 However, at the 2008 Malaysian Grand Prix both cars failed to score any points; Bourdais spun off in the first lap and Vettel retired with an engine failure.
 Bourdais finished 15th at the 2008 Bahrain Grand Prix, while Vettel retired on the first lap with engine failure.

-Coming back to Europe for the start of the European season, the team hoped that the STR2B would have its last race at the 2008 Spanish Grand Prix, with the STR3 being raced for the first time at the 2008 Turkish Grand Prix.
-The new car's debut was later delayed until the 2008 Monaco Grand Prix, as Chief Engineer Laurent Mekies said they didn't have enough parts to run the team in a professional manner over the weekend of the Turkish Grand Prix.
+Coming back to Europe for the start of the European season, Toro Rosso hoped that the STR2B would have its last race at the 2008 Spanish Grand Prix, with the STR3 being raced for the first time at the 2008 Turkish Grand Prix.
+The new car's debut was later delayed until the 2008 Monaco Grand Prix, as Chief Engineer Laurent Mekies, who would eventually become team principal of Toro Rosso's successor Racing Bulls and then Red Bull, stated that the team did not have enough parts to run the team in a professional manner over the weekend of the Turkish Grand Prix.

 At the 2008 Spanish Grand Prix, both drivers again failed to finish the race, after they were involved in separate collisions in the opening laps; Force India driver Adrian Sutil hit Vettel on lap one, while Bourdais collided with Nelson Piquet Jr. on the second lap.
 Bourdais retired on the seventh lap due to suspension damage sustained in this coming together.
 Fortunes did not improve during the following round in Turkey, where Bourdais span off the track and Vettel finished in 17th, and last, position after suffering a puncture in the opening laps.